getbikesharedone/seagulltunav2/README.md

 Bike Network Location Finder
 ======================

 The repository contains the Bike Network Location Finder website.
 It's the v2 rework of https://github.com/getbikesharedone/seagulltuna.
 The front end utilizes Vue, Vuetify, and Vuex.
-A Go server for handling API calls and an SQLite server are provided.
+A Go server for handling API calls and SQLite database are provided.
 Over 500 network points and 400k+ station points are included in the database.
 Webpack is setup for minification, hot-reload, and includes webpack-dev-server for running the website locally.

 [![Bike Network Location Finder demo](https://i.imgur.com/zvSk9PM.png)](https://seagulltunav2.neuralspaz.com/#//)